fifteenmania/monte-conti/README.md

 # monte-conti
 ## Description
 monte-conti is a typescript based monte-carlo acyclic graph search algorithm for multiplayer games.
 It can be used in any turn-based strategic multiplayer games.
 It is designed to used for simple webgame AI.
 Thus, this library includes only a few features for small bundle size, while giving reasonable decisions without any prior knowledge of the game.
+Implementation detailes are followed from *[Enhancements for Multi-Player Monte-Carlo Tree Search](https://link.springer.com/chapter/10.1007/978-3-642-17928-0_22)* without progresive history improvements.
+Uses UCT1 based node selection.

 ## Defining Your Game Rule
 ### GameState